Camp Rock Enon: History

 Most of the area history is wrapped around the four (alkaline, saline, chalybeate, and sulphuretted) types of mineral water springs that naturally occur on the land.
 The area was once called Capper Springs, named for area settler John Capper.
 William Marker bought the 942 acre in 1856 and built a hotel that survived the American Civil War.
 On March 24, 1899 the Shenandoah Valley National Bank purchased the property for $3,500.
-During the summer of 1914 botanists found polypodium vulgare, phegopteris hexagonoptera, adiantum pedatum, pteris aquilina, and cheilanthes lanosa on the property.
+During the summer of 1914 botanists found a wide variety of ferns on the property.
 The idea that soaking in the spring water had medical value was likely a large part of the tourism.
-In 1917 the Winchester and Western Railroad connected Rock Enon Springs with Winchester, moving both vacationers and supplies with far greater speed.
+In 1917 the Winchester and Western Railroad stopped at Rock Enon Springs.
 In 1944, when that healing idea was likely no longer generally accepted as true, the Glaize family sold the property to the Shenandoah Area Council who turned what was once a resort into a summer camp.
-In 1944 the 5 acre Miller Lake was created by adding a 200 ft earth dam across Laruel Run using equipment owned by the Federal Fish Hatchery in Leestown.
+In 1944, Miller Lake was created by adding an earth dam across Laruel Run using equipment owned by the Federal Fish Hatchery in Leestown.
 In 1958 "walnut, chestnut and persimmon trees" were planted on the property.
 Today Rock Enon is accredited as both a Cub Scout resident camp and a Boy Scout camp.

-Programs

-The summer camp programs include: aquatics (swimming, kayaking, stand up paddleboarding, canoeing, rowing, BSA Lifeguard, mile swim, polar bear swim, water carnival, and Aquaglide), backpacking, biking, camp wide games, camping, canyoneering, cooking, CRE elite, Firem'n Chit, Frontier program covering first year camper skills, fishing, handicraft (leatherworking, woodcarving, basketry), high adventure programs, hiking, hiking trails, Indian lore, Mountain Man Program including blacksmithing, nature, orienteering, overnight outpost adventures, Paul Bunyan, pioneering, rock climbing & rappelling on on-site natural rock, the Eight-Face Challenge Rock Climbing Program, safe swim defense, safety afloat, Scoutcraft, shooting sports (archery, rifle, shotgun), Totin' Chip, space exploration, volleyball (sand), wilderness survival, and youth leadership training.
-Camper family members are invited to visit the camp on Friday nights for dinner; a Scout performed campfire program with skits, songs, and jokes; then an Order of the Arrow Callout Ceremony.
-Each Sunday evening at the camp chapel a short non-denominational service called Vespers is held.
-Units from Maryland, Pennsylvania, Virginia, and West Virginia most often frequent the property.
-The Camp participates in Scouting's International Scout programs, and has had Staff from the United Kingdom, Poland, The Netherlands, Egypt, Mongolia, Mexico, the Dominican Republic, and Columbia in recent years.
-In 2010 campers spent 9,034 nights at Camp Rock Enon.